matrix-org/matrix-spec/content/server-server-api.md

     resolved IP address and port, using 8448 as a default port, with a `Host` header of `<hostname>`.
 The target server must present a valid certificate for `<hostname>`.

-5. If the `/.well-known` request returned an error response, and the SRV record was not found, an IP address is resolved using AAAA and A records.
+5. If the `/.well-known` request returned an error response, and the SRV record was not found, an IP address is resolved using CNAME, AAAA and A records.
 Requests are made to the resolved IP address using port 8448 and a `Host` header containing the `<hostname>`.
 The target server must present a valid certificate for `<hostname>`.